AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 }
 ```
 With this declaration of parameter `v` in `printVector`,
-we can be sure that the passed `T` **can’t** become a reference
+we can be sure that the passed `T` **can't** become a reference
-because vectors can’t use references as element types.
+because vectors can't use references as element types.
 Also, it is pretty clear that passing a vector by value almost always can become expensive because
 the copy constructor of `std::vector` creates a copy of the elements.
 For this reason, it is probably **never** useful to declare such a vector parameter to be passed by value.